s307-01

-1. Learn from every mistake
+1. Learn from all the mistakes

-1. Build for the future
+1. Building for the future

 Category